 Cursor guide

 You can access Snyk Studio, including Snyk's MCP server, in Cursor to secure code generated with agentic workflows through an LLM.
 This can be achieved in several ways.
-For most users, we recommend accessing Snyk Studio using the Snyk Security plugin.
+For most users, we recommend accessing Snyk Studio using the Snyk Security extension.

 Click